 Federal Employees Retirement System (FERS)

 The Federal Employees Retirement System, known as FERS, was enacted on January 1, 1987.
 The system consists of benefits from three different sources.
 These are a Basic Benefit Plan, Social Security, and the Thrift Saving Plan.
 The Merit Systems Protection Board may sometimes make administrative decisions in regard to the Federal Employees Retirement system.
 Below we have added general information about Federal employee retirement.
 In addition, we have included links for more information.
-Our attorneys have over 30 years of experience in representing Federal employees from coast to coast.
+Our attorneys have several years of experience in representing Federal employees from coast to coast.
 And we are here to consult with you about any FERS questions you may have.

 Federal Employment Retirement under the Federal Employees Retirement System